With so many opportunities to volunteer, the Kansas State Animal Response Team is thrilled that you are visiting our web site!

 A community volunteer is active within the local community and does not respond to a disaster.
 This type of volunteer is important to the continued growth and development of the organization through preparedness tasks and projects and educating the public on disaster preparedness that includes pets.
 A Pet With A Plan Saves Lives!

 Youth volunteers between the ages of 16-18 interested in disaster response are encouraged to complete the CORE training assignments and may be allowed to participate in non-response team activities if accompanied by a parent or guardian who is a current animal response team disaster responder volunteer.
 Youth volunteers are not eligible to participate in a disaster response, a disaster zone, or a temporary animal shelter and are not authorized to handle animals.

-- FEMA IS 100: Intro to Incident Command System (web base)
+- FEMA IS 100: Intro to Incident Command System (awareness level)

 - FEMA IS 700: Introduction to NIMS (awareness level)